sirrobzeroone/3d_armor_gloves/README.txt

-Given how little I had to do code wise and graphics wise I have left the code and texture copyrights with Stu and Davidthecreator
+Given how little I had to do code wise and graphics wise I have left the code and texture copyrights with Stu and Davidthecreator.